-The etiology of this disease is still veiled in obscurity.
-Whilst, on the one hand, it cannot be doubted that diphtheria is contagious, the contagion being transmitted from the sick to the healthy; on the other hand, diphtheria outbreaks at times appear to originate independently of the infection of a pre-existing case, and to be causally related with the effluvia arising from decomposing animal or vegetable substances, or with excessive moisture of soils or sites of houses.
-It must be remembered, however, that the diphtheria contagion probably has the power of lying latent for long periods of time, with the capacity of renewing its virulence under suitable conditions of environment, and that, as in the case of enteric fever, mild and unrecognized forms of the disease may deposit the virus in the most unlikely localities.
-When roused again into action, with the production of a diphtheria outbreak, such an occurrence might well be believed to have originated de novo.
+The etiology of this disease is still to a certain extent veiled in obscurity.
+Whilst on the one hand it cannot be doubted that diphtheria is contagious, the contagion being transmitted from the sick to the healthy; on the other hand, diphtheria outbreaks at times appear to originate independently of the infection of a pre-existing case, and to be causally related with the effluvia arising from decomposing animal or vegetable substances, or with excessive moisture of soils or sites of houses.
+Recent research, however, seems to show that the diphtheria contagion has the power, under certain conditions, of lying latent for long periods of time, with the capacity of renewing its virulence under special circumstances, and that, as in the case of enteric fever, mild and unrecognised forms of the disease may deposit the virus in the most unlikely localities.
+When roused into action, with the production of a diphtheria outbreak, such an occurrence might well be believed to have originated de novo.